humansconf/humansconf.org/index.md

 We will use your provided email address only for the purpose of sending you an email, informing you about the opening registration of #humansconf opens.
 We will never share your email address with other parties, and handle it, according to our [privacy policy](/imprint).

+Alternatively you can also [follow us on Twitter](https://twitter.com/humansconf), as we'll also announce all important updates there too.

 ## Conference